rdrr1990/kerasformula/short_course/day_plan.md

 Pete
 8/16/2018

 The short course will take place in Hynes 303.
-The schedule is of course subject to change but this should be pretty close.
+The schedule is of course subject to change but this should (now really) be pretty close.

 ### 9-9:15 Meet & Greet